SakthiAdhavan20/mips32-5-stage-pipeline/README.md

 ---

 ## Abstract
-This project implements a 5-stage pipelined MIPS32 RISC Processor using Verilog.
-It demonstrates instruction execution with pipelining, including data and control hazards handling, achieving improved instruction throughput.
+The objective of this project is to design and implement a 32-bit processor using Icarus Verilog and GTKWave, based on the Microprocessor with Interlocked Pipeline Stages (MIPS) instruction set.
+The processor follows the properties of the original MIPS architecture and demonstrates pipelined instruction execution with improved throughput.

 ---